abarrows/dotfiles/engineering/ide/.vscode/README.md

 ## Extensions

+*Needs to be cross checked with extensions_base.txt and updated for 2023*

 Our team builds, maintains, and tests software using [VS Code](https://code.visualstudio.com/download) The following items are brought over during our dotfiles onboarding script:

-1. Snippets - Helpful _gist-like_ executable scripts for the tech stacks we use.
+1. Snippets - Helpful *gist-like* executable scripts for the tech stacks we use.
-2. Extensions - By using one of the dotbot plugins called _dotbot-vscode_, it automatically will install the ide, install our default extensions.
+2. Extensions - By using one of the dotbot plugins called *dotbot-vscode*, it automatically will install the ide, install our default extensions.
 You will be prompted several times to allow access back to JIRA, github, and a couple other cross platform integrations.
 During